How to Think and Grow Rich (and also how to get things done).

 There is a lot of work involved in that brief overview, I realize that.
 But, once you start and move forward just a bit, things will happen and it will become easier.
 Honest!

 Three Ways to Be More Safe and Secure In Any Situation

-Whether you’re concerned about potential violence in a workplace, school or church, or harmful situations of any kind, anywhere, there are three bits of advice that can help you detect potential harm and react to it more effectively:
+Whether you’re concerned about accidents, mishaps, misdeeds, crime, violence or harmful situations of any kind, anywhere, there are three bits of advice that can help you detect potential harm and react to it more effectively:

 1.)
 Live defensively